How to Determine Your Influencer and Affiliate Commission Rates

 Now that you’ve got an idea of the industry standard rates from your competitor analysis, you can outline your margins to get a realistic grasp on what you can afford.

-- Affiliate manager’s pay
+- Program manager’s pay

-- Tools you use or will need to invest in (everything from predictive dialing software to team collaboration tools)
+- Tools you use or will need to invest in

 - Frequency of Purchase (number of yearly orders divided by number of unique customers)